AnkitMahant/Credit-Card-Fraud-Detection-Frontend/README.md

 A modern and responsive frontend for a Credit Card Fraud Detection System.
 Built using **HTML**, **CSS**, and **Vanilla JavaScript**, this interface allows users to submit transaction details and view fraud detection results in real-time.

-> *📸 Upload a screenshot using GitHub (via Issues or commits), then replace the link above with the actual image URL.*

 ---